RasaHQ/rasa-custom-printer-component/readme.md

 ## Example Project

 You can clone the repository found [here]() if you'd like to be able to run the same project.
-The project is relatively simple; we're only dealing with four intents and one entity.
-Here's some of the project files.
+The repository contains a relatively small rasa project; we're only dealing with four intents and one entity.
+Here's some of the files in the project:

 ### `data/nlu.md`